 Side Effects: Increased blood pressure

-Best For: Anxiety with depression
+Best For: Anxiety with symptoms of depression

-Benzodiazepines (Short-Term Only)
+Benzodiazepines (Short-Term Use Only)

 Examples: Xanax, Ativan

-Side Effects: Drowsiness, dependency risk
+Side Effects: Drowsiness, dependency risks

 Beta-Blockers

-Examples: Propranolol
+Example: Propranolol

 Side Effects: Fatigue, dizziness

-Best For: Social anxiety, performance anxiety
+Best For: Performance anxiety, social anxiety

 📌 Consider Telehealth for Anxiety Treatment in Connecticut